 Use of the parks

-Whilst some restrictions on park usage have been lifted, The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.
-Please find their latest updates below;
+The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.

-From Saturday, 4th July, The Parks Trust play areas are open with restrictions in place, but the outdoor gym equipment will reopen in accordance with Government guidelines.
+From Saturday, 4th July, The Parks Trust play areas are open with restrictions in place, but the outdoor gym equipment reopened in accordance with Government guidelines.
 If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.

 OTHER LOCAL ORGANISATIONS

 Healthwatch Milton Keynes: https://www.healthwatchmiltonkeynes.co.uk/news/2020-03-18/milton-keynes-and-covid-19

 The Mayor of Milton Keynes has been posting updates about the impact of coronavirus on Milton Keynes on his Facebook page.
 You can find the updates at: https://www.facebook.com/MayorMK/

 Milton Keynes Community Foundation: https://www.mkcommunityfoundation.co.uk/news-events/milton-keynes-community-foundation-news/2020/covid-19-update.
 For further details about MK Community Foundation's Covid-19 MK Emergency Respense Appeal click here.